BrijeshKarra/Excel_Project_Data_Science_Jobs_Dashboard/ReadMe.md

 This dashboard was created to help data science job seekers investigate salaries for their desired jobs based on their preferred location and job type.

-The project is inspired by the online course [Excel for Data Analytics - Full Course for Beginners](https://www.lukebarousse.com/excel) by [Luke Barousse](https://github.com/lukebarousse).

 ### Dashboard File
 My final dashboard is in [Data Science Jobs Dashboard](Data_Science_Jobs_Dashboard.xlsx).